Adaptive meshfree approximation for linear elliptic partial differential equations with PDE-greedy kernel methods: Convergence rates for PDE-greedy algorithms

-As already remarked in \cite{wenzel2021analysis}, we conjecture that the analysis so far is suboptimal.
-In particular we do not expect that the additional $\log(n)^\alpha$ factor is really required, which occurs for $\beta > 0$ --- however we did not find a way to circumvent it or show an example where it is necessary. \\
+As already remarked in \cite{wenzel2022analysis}, we conjecture that the analysis so far is suboptimal.
+In particular in view of \cite{santin2024optimality} we do not expect that the additional $\log(n)^\alpha$ factor is really required, which occurs for $\beta > 0$.